ankitsharma785197/Syncmesh-App/README.md

 - License: Apache License 2.0
 - Source: https://github.com/florisboard/florisboard

-Modifications may have been made for integration into SyncMesh.
+This project includes modified portions of FlorisBoard for integration into SyncMesh.